cpreinholtz/LibraryTemplate/README.md

 Using this repo:
-create new repo from this repo update library properties* important if wanting to actually publish to arduino libs Add src files
+create new repo from this repo https://github.com/new  > create empty library > import code from existing repo > enter https://github.com/cpreinholtz/LibraryTemplate.git

+update library properties* important if wanting to actually publish to arduino libs Add src files
 Add tests, run tests